Sharing is caring!

-Finger Lakes region of New York, a group of 11 narrow lakes in shapes of fingers, will leave you spell bound with its natural beauty.
-June is great time to visit Finger Lakes as it let’s you take advantage of plenty of outdoor pursuits.
+Finger Lakes region of New York, a group of 11 narrow lakes in the shapes of fingers, will leave you spellbound with its natural beauty.
+June is a great time to visit Finger Lakes as it lets you take advantage of plenty of outdoor pursuits.

 The most popular and big lakes are Seneca and Cayuga, but that doesn’t make the other lakes notch below.

-If you are an adventure enthusiast and living close to the nature excites you, then camping at the Watkins Glen State Park campgrounds should not be missed.
+If you are an adventure enthusiast and living close to nature excites you, then camping at the Watkins Glen State Park campgrounds should not be missed.
 Pitch in your own tent, bring your RV, or book a cabin.
-The kids will love the whole experience especially the bonfire and roasting their marshmallows.
+The kids will love the whole experience, especially the bonfire and roasting of their marshmallows.

 A short drive away from Watkins Glen is the longest Finger Lake, the Cayuga lake.
-With many State parks like Taughannock Falls State Park, Cayuga Lake State Park around the lake there is no end to the outdoor activities from hiking, swimming, kayaking, and fishing.
+With many State parks like Taughannock Falls State Park and Cayuga Lake State Park around the lake, there is no end to the outdoor activities from hiking, swimming, kayaking, and fishing.

-Finger lakes is also famous for its wineries.
-With over 100 wineries in the area, the wine trails let you experience the world class wine.
+Finger lakes are also famous for their wineries.
+With over 100 wineries in the area, the wine trails let you experience world-class wine.